Nonprofit-Open-Data-Collective/nonprofit-open-data-collective.github.io/contact.md

 **Ask** a question through the [discussion forum](https://nonprofit-open-data-collective.github.io/discuss).

+**Share Solutions**

 **Contribute** [new datasets](https://goo.gl/forms/Axzc2gA1uiETOkh63) or methods to link and augment data.

-**Share** solutions.
-Send us a link to your GitHub repo that demonstrates interesting methods for building or analyzing nonprofit or third sector data and we can link it to our [github account](https://github.com/Nonprofit-Open-Data-Collective).
+Share **Methods** by sending us a link to a GitHub repo that demonstrates interesting approaches for building or analyzing data and we can link it to our [github account](https://github.com/Nonprofit-Open-Data-Collective).

+Create a **Vignette** that we can post on our [Tools](https://nonprofit-open-data-collective.github.io/tools/) page.

 **Read** about new research on the [blog](https://nonprofit-open-data-collective.github.io/news/).